 The stories of the first act of worship in human history and the first murder are recorded in Genesis chapter 4.
-This follows the account of Adam and Eve in the Garden of Eden, their disobedience to God, and the entrance of sin into the human race.
+The act of worship—Cain’s and Abel’s offerings—follows the account of Adam and Eve in the Garden of Eden, their disobedience to God, and the entrance of sin into the human race.
 Death, the judgment pronounced upon them by God, soon made its entrance in the first family.

 Cain and Abel, the sons of Adam and Eve, “in the course of time” brought offerings to the Lord (Genesis 4:3).
-Without doubt, they were doing this because God had revealed it to them.
-Some question, “How were Cain and Abel supposed to know what to sacrifice?”
-The answer is that God must have instructed them.
-It is clear that the offering was to be a substitutionary atonement, because we read in Hebrews 11:4, "By faith Abel offered God a better sacrifice than Cain did."
-When Abel came for worship, it was by faith that he brought his offering, the "fat portions from some of the first-born of his flock" (Genesis 4:4).
-The Lord looked with favor on Abel and his offering, and it was accepted.
+Without doubt, they were doing this because God had revealed to them the necessity of a sacrifice.
+Some wonder how Cain and Abel were supposed to know what to sacrifice.
+The answer is that God must have instructed them concerning the details of acceptable worship, although those instructions are not included in the Genesis narrative.

-His brother Cain brought “some of the fruits of the soil as an offering to the Lord” (Genesis 4:3).
-But on Cain and his offering the Lord did not look with favor.
-We do not know how God expressed His rejection, but it was evident.
-In Jude’s epistle, verse 11, we read, “They have taken the way of Cain,” referring to lawless men.
-This may mean that they, like Cain, disobediently devised their own ways of worship; they did not come by faith.
+In Jude 1:11, we read, “They have taken the way of Cain,” a description that refers to lawless men.
+This may mean that they, like Cain, disobediently devised their own ways of worship, and they did not come to God by faith.
 Cain’s offering, while acceptable in his own eyes, was not acceptable to the Lord.
-Most likely, Cain’s offering was unacceptable because it was bloodless (see Leviticus 17:11); he was perverting God’s prescribed form of worship.
-Rather than repent at God’s rebuke, Cain became angry, and later, in the field, he killed his brother Abel (Genesis 4:8).
+In some way, Cain had perverted God’s prescribed form of worship, and his heart was not right.
+He grew jealous of Abel, and he selfishly nursed his wounded pride.
+Rather than repent at God’s rebuke, Cain became angry, and later, in the field, he killed Abel and brought judgment upon himself (Genesis 4:8).